apholdings/python-post-quantum-cryptography/README.md

 # Python Post Quantum Cryptography NTRU Algorithm

-This repository provides an implementation of the NTRU post-quantum cryptographic algorithm in Python. *The NTRU algorithm is resistant to attacks from quantum computers*, providing a secure solution for future-proof encryption.
+This repository provides an implementation of the Lattice based post-quantum cryptographic algorithm in Python. *The Lattice LWE algorithm is resistant to attacks from quantum computers*, providing a secure solution for future-proof encryption.

 ## Getting Started